rduplain/memo/startups-for-people-with-problems.md

 example, borrow $100k and repay $112k a year later, using 12% of simple interest maturing annually.
-In general, investors will want to convert the note into equity over time, reinvesting the return instead of remitting payment, which ultimately arrives at note instruments for future equity, i.e. SAFE notes as mentioned above.
+In general, investors will want to convert the note into equity over time, reinvesting the return instead of remitting payment, which ultimately arrives at note instruments for future equity, i.e. convertible notes as mentioned above.
 Besides, a 12% rate of return is better invested in lower risk ventures, and startups are best optimized toward the highest valuation with the least amount of cash.

 There are also financial instruments which provide a same-as-cash line of credit from a conventional bank, but the psychology of startup finance is to